ojaybie/ojaybie.github.io/README.md

 ## Work Experience
 **Data Analyst @ Terra learning (2023)**
+- Wrangle Data to make it more relevant for visualisation
+- Model and format data for easy aggregation and comparison using DAX functions
+- Prepare data in advance to use with forecast characteristics in data visualisation
+- Communicate complex data insights, through visually appealing reports and graphics
+- Troubleshoot issues that may arise using Power BI
+- Publish and schedule Power BI reports to ensure stakeholders have access to most recent information
+- Examine business requirements, and develop data models that satisfy those demands

 **Assistant Admnistrative @ Tru CSR (2021 - 2022)**
+- Created Key performance indicator and dashboard for reporting weekly activity progress and budget performance using Powerpoint, Canva and MS Excel
+- Oversaw  all information and implement analytics solutions
+- Established methods and procedures to convert unprocessed data into relevate data

 **Project Intern @ Lee Engineering (2020)**
+- Developed and maintained methods of  collecting data of the Store activities
+- Produced monthly reports utilising advanced Excel
+- Gathered information to analyse and create performance reports for the operations on a daily basis
+- Supervised  construction projects by leading the team effectively
+- Efficiently estimated the cost of materials using Microsoft Excel

 ## Projects